 Scientists have identified several dozen variants that may contribute to the condition.
 Many of them are involved in the protective barrier of the intestines.
 This barrier protects tissues from bacteria that live in the gut and toxins that pass through the digestive system.
 A breakdown of the barrier may lead to the immune response that ultimately causes the condition.

-Gene mutations in genes related to the immune system are also likely to promote the disease.
-Some known genes associated with ulcerative colitis are IL23R, which codes for a protein embedded on the outside of certain immune cells called T cells, and IRF5, which codes for a transcription factor that activates other parts of the immune system, including interferons and other cytokines.
+Mutations in genes related to the immune system are also likely to promote the disease.
+Some known genes associated with ulcerative colitis are IL23R, which codes for a protein embedded outside certain immune cells called T cells, and IRF5, which codes for a transcription factor that activates other parts of the immune system, including interferons and other cytokines.

 The typical age of onset is between 15-30 years, with a second onset between 50-70 years.
 Most studies suggest that the condition equally affects both men and women.